 Can I hold back some health information that I do not want to be shared through a Health Information Exchange?

 No. At this time, Loyola cannot exclude specific health information from being shared through the health information exchange.
 Loyola does, however, restrict sensitive information that it can filter from transfer.
 This information includes any health information written by a psychiatrist or psychologist.

 From which healthcare providers will Loyola get my electronic health information?

 Loyola can get your health information only from healthcare providers that allow Loyola access to such information.
 The other healthcare providers may require Loyola to ask you to sign a consent form.

 What if I do not want my information shared electronically through a health information exchange in which Loyola is participating?

-If you do not want your health information to be shared by Loyola through a health information exchange in which it is participating, you do not have to sign Loyola’s Authorization for Release of Health Information through a Health Information Exchange form.
+If you do not want your health information to be shared by Loyola through a health information exchange in which it is participating, you do not have to sign Loyola’s Authorization for Release of Health Information (Spanish, Polish) through a Health Information Exchange form.
 If you have already consented, you can revoke your consent at any time.
 To revoke your consent, you will need to fill out the Health Information Exchange Revocation of Consent Form.
 In some cases you may be asked to sign multiple forms.
 You can opt out at the time of check in for your appointment or by contacting the medical records department at 708-216-3862.

 What will happen if I do not consent to allow Loyola to share my health information electronically through a health information exchange?